-On April 11, 2003, we sold \$150 million in aggregate principal amount of $9^{7/8}$ % senior notes due 2009 in a transaction exempt from the registration requirements of the Securities Act of 1933.
+On April 11, 2003, we sold \$150 million in aggregate principal amount of $9^{7}/8\%$ senior notes due 2009 in a transaction exempt from the registration requirements of the Securities Act of 1933.
 The offering was priced at 105.25% plus accrued interest from March 1, 2003.
 We used approximately \$26 million of the net proceeds to repay part of the revolving portion of the credit facilities.
 The balance of the net proceeds was used primarily to prepay the next 16 months of scheduled amortization due under the term portion of the credit facilities.
 You may exchange these notes pursuant to this Exchange Offer.

 Our Senior Notes are redeemable (1) after March 1, 2006 at 104.937% of the principal amount thereof, declining ratably to par on and after March 1, 2008, and (2) on or prior to March 1, 2006 at the greater of (i) 100% of the principal amount thereof or (ii) 104.937% of the principal amount of the notes being redeemed as of March 1, 2006, plus all required interest payments due on such notes through March 1, 2006 (excluding accrued interest) discounted to the redemption date on a semiannual basis at the adjusted treasury rate, plus accrued interest to the redemption date.
-In addition, at any time prior to March 1, 2004, we have the right to redeem up to 40% of the aggregate principal amount of these notes originally issued with the net cash proceeds of one or more equity offerings at 109.875% of the principal amount plus accrued and unpaid interest, if any, to the redemption date; provided that (a) not less than 60% of the aggregate principal amount of the notes originally issued remains outstanding immediately after the occurrence of such redemption (excluding such notes held by us and our subsidiaries), and (b) the redemption occurs within 120 days of the date of the closing of such equity offerings.
+In addition, at any time prior to March 1, 2004, we have the right to redeem up to 40% of the aggregate principal amount of these notes originally issued with the net cash proceeds of one or more equity offerings at 109.875% of the principal amount of the notes originally issued remains outstanding immediately after the occurrence of such redemption (excluding such notes held by us and our subsidiaries), and (b) the redemption occurs within 120 days of the date of the closing of such equity offerings.